The name says it all!

 2 Cook bacon over medium heat in an oiled frying pan (skillet) until crisp, then transfer to a plate lined with paper towels.

 3 Melt butter in a small saucepan, add onion and cook gently until tender and lightly golden.
 Remove pan from heat and stir in flour, then milk, cream and mustard.
-Place back on heat and bring to the boil, stirring with a whisk, and cook for 1 minute.
-Season with ½ a teaspoon of salt and blend in 1 cup of cheddar; the sauce should be like a thick, rich cream (thin it down with a little milk if necessary).
-If it is too thick it will be gluggy in the finished dish.
+Place back on heat and bring to the boil, stirring with a whisk, then cook for 1 minute.
+Season with ½ a teaspoon of salt.
+Remove pan from heat and blend in 1 cup of cheddar; the sauce should be like a rich, thick cream (thin it with a little milk if necessary – if it is too thick it will be gluggy in the finished dish).
 Do not reboil after the cheese has been added.
+Cover pan with a lid.

 4 Preheat oven to 200°C (400°F).
 Cook pasta in plenty of gently boiling, well‑salted water until 60-70% cooked – you should still be able to see some visible white uncooked starch if you bite into a piece; don’t over-cook it or it will be flabby by the time it is served.
-Drain, turn it into a large bowl and stir through sauce.
-The sauce should be thick enough to stick to the pasta, but thin enough so excess pools in the bottom of the bowl.
+Drain, turn it into a large bowl and stir through hot or warm sauce.
+The sauce should be thick enough to coat the pasta, but thin enough so excess pools in the bottom of the bowl.

 6 Have a baking sheet (tray) in the oven to catch spills.
-Put the dish or dishes on the tray and bake for 15–20 minutes until crusty and a good golden brown on top.
+Put the dish (or dishes) on the tray and bake for 15–20 minutes until bubbling around the edges, crusty and a good golden brown on top.

 For a change, make mini mac ‘n cheeses!
 Bit more of a fiddle, but it can be done.